nodejs/node/doc/guides/extending-inspector-protocol.md

 ## Terminology

 * *Inspector session* - message exchange between protocol client and Node.js
-* *Protocol handler* - object with a liftime of the inspector session that interacts with the protocol client.
+* *Protocol handler* - object with a lifetime of the inspector session that interacts with the protocol client.
 * *Protocol domain* - 'API unit' of the inspector protocol.
 Defines message formats for specific and related functionality.
 Node.js exposes protocol domains provided by the V8.
 These include `Runtime`, `Debugger`, `Profiler` and `HeapProfiler`.
-* *Message* - a JSON string passed between Node.js backend and a inspector protocol client.
+* *Message* - a JSON string passed between Node.js backend and an inspector protocol client.
 Message types are: request, response and notification.
 Protocol client only sends out requests.
-Messages are asynchronous and client should not assume response will be sent immidiately after serving the request.
+Messages are asynchronous and client should not assume response will be sent immediately after serving the request.
 * *Method field* - a mandatory field in request and notification messages.
 This field value includes *domain* and *method* strings separated by a dot (e.g. `Debugger.pause`).